yonis-savary/sharp/docs/data/model-query.md

 ## Configuration

-`DatabaseQuery` don't have a big configurable, so far, you can only change the maximum number of `JOIN` a query can handle (50 by default)
+`ModelQuery` don't have a big configurable, so far, you can only change the maximum number of `JOIN` a query can handle (50 by default)

 ```json
 "database-query": {